-It is easy to get around when on holiday in Copenhagen.
+It is easy to get around in Copenhagen.
 There are various means of transport in the city - buses, trains, harbour boats, Metro and bicycles.
 Find help to purchase tickets and rent bicycles.

 Tickets for Public Transport around Copenhagen.